tfalk/tor-browser-crawler-video/README.md

     * if you're crawling long videos, adjust the `--timeout` value in Makefile
     * make any desired changes to config.ini
 4. Start the crawl
-    * `sudo make run` launches a container and starts crawling
+    * `sudo make run` launches a container and starts crawling with the Tor Browser
+    * `sudo make run-without-tor` starts crawing with Firefox ESR without Tor
     * the logs, packet captures, and screenshots appear in the `results` directory

 ## Notes